Tuberous Breast Correction IN SYDNEY & CANBERRA

 WHY CHOOSE OUR CLINIC?

 Tuberous breast and asymmetry correction is one of Dr Farhadieh’s areas of special interest and expertise.
-He brings excellence in surgical art, and uses techniques that are innovative and modern to achieve the best results possible.
-As an internationally recognised plastic surgeon he has both provided expert commentary for international plastic surgery journals, as well as authored a chapter on this topic in an international plastic surgery textbook: Plastic and Reconstructive Surgery: Approaches and Techniques.
-With this level of expertise guiding everything he does, patients can have complete confidence in Dr Farhadieh’s ability to provide state of the art outcomes.
+He brings innovation in surgical art, and uses modern techniques to achieve the optimal outcomes.
+As an internationally peer recognised plastic surgeon educator he has both provided expert commentary for international plastic surgery journals, as well as authored a chapter on breast augmentation in two international plastic surgery textbooks: Plastic and Reconstructive Surgery: Approaches and Techniques.

 If you are thinking about undergoing tuberous breast correction surgery, get in touch with Panthea Clinic in either Canberra or Sydney.
-Our aim is to provide state of the art care for each and every patient, allowing you to feel great in your own skin once again.
+Our aim is to provide advice and state of the art care for each and every patient.

 THE PREOPERATIVE AND POSTOPERATIVE PROCESS